Boost Your Benefits When Flying with Hawaiian Airlines

 Annual fee and APR

-The annual fee is $89 and the interest rate varies from 16.24 percent to 25.24 percent, based on the cardholder’s creditworthiness.
+The annual fee is $89 and the interest rate varies from 16% to 25%, based on the cardholder’s creditworthiness.

 Hawaiian Airlines® Business MasterCard®